 - They’re useful year-round – in summer, they won’t heat up the kitchen like an oven does, and they use less electricity as well.

 Slow cooker cuisine has gone healthy!
 Numerous cookbooks offer delicious recipes for heart-smart, low calorie, clean diets.
-One of my favorites is Gina Homolka’s Skinnytaste Fast and Slow: Knockout Quick-Fix and Slow Cooker Recipes, available on Amazon and Barnes and Noble.
+One of my favorites is Gina Homolka’s Skinnytaste Fast and Slow: Knockout Quick-Fix and Slow Cooker Recipes, available on Amazon.

 Slow cooking brings out the deep, rich flavors in foods – friends and family will think you’re a kitchen genius!